quakerdocs/quakerdocs/docs/getting-started.rst

     git clone ssh://git@gitlab-fnwi.uva.nl:1337/lreddering/pse-documentation-generator.git

-When all the files have been cloned, run 'pip install -r requirements.txt' to install all the required dependencies for Quaker Docs to work.
+When all the files have been cloned, run 'pip install -r requirements.txt' to install all the required dependencies for  to work.
 When this is done, just run 'make install' to install quaker to your system.

 Usage